jdmartin/go-traceurl/README.md

 - SERVE: set to 'tcp' to serve on PORT (see below), or 'socket' to serve on /tmp/go-trace.sock
 - PORT: The port for the tcp server to listen on.
 Defaults to 8080
+- HOST: The host ip for the tcp server to listen on.
+Defaults to 127.0.0.1
 - MODE: [Currently in development]